Hellboy: The Science of Evil

 Hellboy: The Science of Evil is a video game adapted from the 2004 Hellboy film by Guillermo del Toro, based on the comic book character of the same name.
-It was released for the PlayStation 3, Xbox 360 and PlayStation Portable on June 24, 2008 in North America, followed by an August 15 release in Europe and August 22 release in Australia.
+It was released for the PlayStation 3, Xbox 360 and PlayStation Portable on June 24, 2008, in North America, followed by an August 15 release in Europe and August 22 release in Australia.

 All versions follow the same story line, however the PSP version of the game differs from the Xbox 360 and PlayStation versions.
 There are 3 playable characters: Hellboy, Abe Sapien, and Liz Sherman.
 Lobster Johnson was planned to be included as a playable character, voiced by Bruce Campbell, but the DLC was never released.
-Herman von Klempt (voiced by Jürgen Prochnow) is the game's main villain, along with several of his 'kriegaffen'.
+Herman von Klempt (voiced by Jürgen Prochnow) is the game's main antagonist, along with several of his 'kriegaffen'.
 The game has online and offline multiplayer co-op for up to 2 players.

 The game was created under the creative direction of both the comic book's creator, Mike Mignola, and the film's director, Guillermo del Toro.
 Ron Perlman, Selma Blair and Doug Jones reprise their roles from the film as Hellboy, Liz Sherman and Abe Sapien respectively, providing voice-overs.